nicolacimmino/FrameworksTesting/README.md

 It's structured as a set of microservices and demonstrates a discovery service, API gateway, lightweight messaging between services (Rabbit MQ) and database persistance.

+As a spin-off of the main theme, I added a Flutter application to consume the API.

 # Backend

 The backend is built as a set of microservices in Spring Boot/Kotlin, with a MongoDB instance for persistence and a